 - Improving medication adherence and health outcomes through a patient-centered primary care health system

-- Behavioral interventions to improve engagement in employer-provided health promotion activities and consequent health outcomes
+- Evaluating behavioral interventions to improve engagement in employer-provided health promotion activities and consequent health outcomes

 Significance to patient care

-The findings of Dr. Borah's research are expected to gather evidence in support of the best practice/intervention in health care, which informs various stakeholders — patients, payers, providers and regulators — to drive policy toward improving patient care.
+The findings of Dr. Borah's research support best practice and intervention in health care, which inform various stakeholders — patients, payers, providers and regulators — to drive policy toward improving patient care.